ryantd42/NY-Legislative-Git/2023/A6726A-2023/bill.md

   Containing  a  total of approximately 122 sq. ft or 0.0028 acres, more or less.
   PARCEL B
+  All that certain plot, piece or parcel of  land,  situate,  lying  and being  in  the  Town  of  Baldwin, Nassau County, State of New York, and bounded and described by the following:
   Beginning at a point at the end  of  the  following  continuous  three courses  and distances from the corner formed by the intersection of the southerly side of Lakeside  Place  and  the  easterly  side  of  Milburn